 Joseph: Yes, I’m always looking for other practitioners who can attain a high level of asana practice.
 It inspires me to see students grow on this path and I will help anyone wanting to become a Yoga Asana Champion.

 Asana: How do you place “practice”, “competition” and “teaching” in your life?
 Is yoga your job?

 Joseph: Yoga is my life.
 I do my best to live the philosophy and practise daily.
 The only time I see it as a job is when I have to do administrative work to continue to support myself in this path.
 In all honesty, I feel I never work … only practise and life takes care of the rest.

 Asana: What do you do besides yoga?
 Do you practise other sports, for instance?

 Joseph: Besides the practice of yoga asana, I dedicate my time to the study of astronomy and Spanish guitar.
 As for sports, I enjoy anything with balance.
-I enjoy surfing, skateboarding, paddle boarding, snow boarding, and playing on my balance board at home.
+I enjoy surfing, skateboarding, paddle boarding, snow bounce house for sale boarding, and playing on my balance board at home.